dessa-oss/DeepFake-Detection/README.md

  nvidia-docker build . -t atlas_ff
  ```

-Note: if you change the image name, please make sure you also modify line 11 of `job.config.yaml` to match the docker image name.
+Note: if you change the image name, please make sure you also modify line 16 of `job.config.yaml` to match the docker image name.

-Inside `job.config.yaml`, please modify the data path on host from `/media/biggie2/FaceForensics/datasets/` to wherever your datasets will live.
+Inside `job.config.yaml`, please modify the data path on host from `/media/biggie2/FaceForensics/datasets/` to the absolute path of your `datasets` folder.

 The folder containing your datasets should have the following structure: